-- Hidden optical wipe inside zippered rear pocket
+- Hidden optical wipe on inside lower hem

 The affordable short sleeve Dakine Women’s Cadence jersey features a V-neck, not an infrequent choice for MTB jerseys, and will help your outfit not scream “cyclist” at the restaurant down the road from the trails.
 Believe me, your smell will scream cyclist instead.